Special Interest Groups (SIGs)

 Special Interest Groups (SIGs) offer members with specific interests or needs a network to discuss, explore, and exchange ideas.
 SIGs form an integral part of AOSW and each draws their membership from the larger Association.
 Any AOSW member is eligible to affiliate with any, or all, SIGs.
-The current AOSW SIGs appear below with a link to a page listing the Coordinator, contact information, current activities, annual report and resources.
+The current AOSW SIGs appear below listing the SIG Chair(s), contact information, and resources.

 Special Interest Groups: